toolleeo/cli-apps/README.md

 ## <a name="cd"></a>Directory changers

+Tools for improving the efficiency of directory traversal.

 * [broot](https://dystroy.org/broot/) - A new way to navigate directory trees on linux, made in rust.
 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fastdiract](https://github.com/dp12/fastdiract) - Lightning-fast cd and command execution.